CiscoISE/terraform-provider-ciscoise/docs/resources/sxp_vpns.md

 subcategory: ""
 description: |-
   It manages create, read and delete operations on SXPVPNs.
-  This resource deletes a SXP VPN.
-    This resource creates a SXP VPN.
+  This resource deletes a SXP VPN.This resource creates a SXP VPN.
 ---

 # ciscoise_sxp_vpns (Resource)

 It manages create, read and delete operations on SXPVPNs.

-  This resource deletes a SXP VPN.
+  - This resource deletes a SXP VPN.
-  This resource creates a SXP VPN.
+  - This resource creates a SXP VPN.

 ## Example Usage